joaquincasares/heap-calculator/README.md

 avg_row_size_calculator
 -----------------------

-Takes the path to a file containing the `nodetool cfhistogram` output for all column familes.
+Takes the path to a file containing the
+`nodetool cfhistograms <keyspace> <cfname>` output for all column familes.